TheWolverine - Reece Atteberry Goes Blue

 This is a dream come true!
 100% committed!
 Thank you @CoachJim4UM, @Thee_Matty_D, @4Warinner, @_b_blanes, Coach Castillo and the rest of the staff🔵〽️ #goblue @SixZeroAcademy pic.twitter.com/t1L37nwAIU— Reece Atteberry (@atteberry5573) June 24, 2019

-Atteberry has the build and the versatility to play anywhere along the offensive line and his only other official visit was to Duke on June 18.

 Attebery is the third offensive lineman in the 2020 class and pledge No. 14 in Michigan’s class.
-The other offensive lineman in the class are Cambridge (Mass.)
-Buckingham Browne & Nichols four-star Zak Zinter and Baltimore (Md.)
-St. Francis Michael Mazzccua three-star and they were all on the visit.
-Both previous offensive line commits are versatile players like Atteberry, which gives Michigan flexibility in its recruiting.
+He, like the other two, have the build and the versatility to play almost anywhere along the offensive line.
+The other offensive linemen in the class are Cambridge (Mass.)
+Buckingham Browne & Nichols four-star offensive tackle Zak Zinter and Baltimore (Md.)
+St. Francis three-star offensive tackle Micah Mazzccua.
+All three linemen were on their official visit in Ann Arbor over the weekend.
+With all three commits being very versatile players, Michigan can continue to pursue a specific long, lean tackle type to round out the haul.

 ---